WebAssembly/exception-handling/proposals/Level-1.md

 has two instruction blocks, defined by the `then` and `else` instructions like that of an `if` block.

-The `if_except` instruction queries of the exception on top of the stack, and then pops the exception.
-If the exception has the same exception tag as defined by the `if_except` instruction, the `then` block is entered.
-Otherwise the `else` block is entered.
-If the if_except block doesn't have an else block, control passes to the instruction following that block.
-The exception value is not popped when queried.

 That is, the forms of an if_except block is:

 ```